bahrus/xtal-element/README.md

 But we saw already with up and down buttons, that sometimes we want multiple DOM elements to be treated in the same way, as far as binding.

-For that, we utilize the trans-render library.
+For that, and more, we utilize the trans-render library.